-The Limbic System's Role In Sleep-Wake Rhythms: Unlocking The Mystery
+Limbic System's Role In Sleep-Wake Cycles Explained

 is the limbic system involved in sleep wake cycle